 (as mentioned in the section above) to separate the inform port form the HTTPS port.

-If you are using private address range 172.x.x.x. in your network you may prefer to change the default address of UNMS docker containers in order to avoid any possible collision.
+User Tip: If you are using the private address range 172.x.x.x. in your network, you may prefer to change the default address of UNMS docker containers in order to avoid any possible collision.

 You may also wish to change the IP address of the docker0 bridge created by Docker.
 See the docker user guide for more information.
 Please note that this may affect containers other than UNMS running on your system.

-For a detailed tutorial on DigitalOcean see: UNMS - How to Deploy on DigitalOcean.
+NOTE: For a detailed tutorial on DigitalOcean see: UNMS - Cloud Installation Guide.

 - AWS, EC2 instance, t2.small (2 GB RAM), Ubuntu 16.04.1 LTS (Xenial Xerus)